 *The Social Impact Award:

 This prize will be awarded to one feature film across both Documentary and Narrative categories that promotes social change and awareness.
 The films in competition for The Social Impact Award will be determined by the GIFF team, awarded by the the GIFF jury, and will have a cash value of $10,000 USD

-Prizes will be presented to winning directors of each film in competition in an awards ceremony.
-Award recipients will receive a check within 10 weeks from the end date of the 2021 Festival.
+The Award recipient will receive a check within 10 weeks from the end date of the 2021 Festival.

 Total 2021 Prize Value: $12,000 USD

 Best Social Impact Film, MUSIC GOT ME HERE